-Director of the National Center for Therapeutics Manufacturing
+Director, National Center for Therapeutics Manufacturing

 Dr. Michael V. Pishko is the Stewart and Stevenson Professor II in the Department of Biomedical Engineering at Texas A&M University and director of the National Center for Therapeutics Manufacturing (NCTM).
-His research interests interests are in the related areas of biosensors, biomaterials and drug delivery.
+His research interests are in the related areas of biosensors, biomaterials and drug delivery.

 His work in these areas has primarily focused on the nanofabrication and microfabrication of parenteral targeted drug delivery systems, surfaces possessing immobilized biorecognition molecules, surfaces with improved biocompatibility, and microsensors for medical diagnostics.

 As director of the National Center for Therapeutics Manufacturing, Dr. Pishko oversees initiatives that provide education and training in topics ranging from quality assurance and quality control, good manufacturing practices, regulatory affairs, facilities management, pharmaceutical manufacturing processes, laboratory instrumentation and bioprocess safety as well as many other current and next-generation technologies applicable to biologics manufacturing.

 - American Institute of Chemical Engineers, Bioengineering Plenary Lecture Award, 2008

 - College of Fellows, American Institute for Medical and Biological Engineering, 2007

 - Mary Jane Kugel Award, Juvenile Diabetes Research Foundation International, 2002

 - Alfred P. Sloan Research Fellow, 1999 - 2001